Revenue from the public

 - Offering special VIP packages.

-- Offering classes or workshops from the discipline in which you specialize.
+- Offering classes or workshops in the discipline in which you specialize.

-We have also included an article on this website that will get you started in determining the right price for your target audience.
+We've also included an article on this website to help you determine the right price for your target audience.

 If, from your expertise, you yourself have knowledge that would fit this topic, or if you see opportunities to improve this text, we look forward to receiving your message at info@cultuuracademy.nl.